Physician-Patient Privilege In Wrongful Death Cases

 You and your family may be reluctant to release these records, but Illinois has rules and regulations to deal with these types of situations, and our medical malpractice lawyers will guide you through the entire process to ensure that your family’s privacy and rights are protected while getting you the best compensation possible after your loved one’s passing.

-Call our office at (312) 781-1977 to discuss how our attorneys can help you through the difficult realm of doctor-patient confidentiality.
+Call our office at (312) 781-1977 or contact us online to discuss how our attorneys can help you through the difficult realm of doctor-patient confidentiality.